How to Wash Pillowcases: Full Guide

 Conclusion

-Pillowcases absorb sweat, oil, and saliva — which can be a breeding ground for bacteria.
-Dead skin cells will also attract dust mites, triggering allergies and asthma.
+Pillowcases absorb sweat, oil, and saliva โ which can be a breeding ground for bacteria.
+Dead skin cells will also attract dust mites, triggering allergies and asthma which is why it is important to learn how to wash pillowcases.

-As such, regularly cleaning pillowcases is important to ensure you experience good sleep and sweet dreams.
+As such, regularly cleaning pillowcases is important to ensure you experience a good night sleep and sweet dreams after a long day.

-You can hand wash your pillowcases or toss them in the washer.
+Knowing how to wash pillowcases, whether you choose to hand wash them or place them in the washer, is key.
 Regardless of how you choose to wash them, remember to always follow the care label so your pillowcases remain in top condition.